exo-lang/exo/docs/Design.md

 - `replace` for mapping code fragments to custom instructions

 Having explicit control over these low-level details enables Exo to achieve performance competitive with highly-tuned vendor libraries and hand-optimized assembly code.
+Primitives can be found in [./primitives/].

+## Rewrite-based Scheduling Language

+Unlike previos popular frameworks like Halide and TVM which uses _lowering based_ compilation process, Exo uses _rewrite based_ compilation process.

+This has a few advantages:
+- Less magic
+- Easy to print in the middle of scheduling process and see what is going on.

-## User-Defined Scheduling Operations
+# User-Defined Scheduling Operations

 While the flexibility of fine-grained primitives is necessary for achieving peak performance, directly using them can be verbose and laborious.
 To address this, Exo allows users to define new higher-level scheduling operations by composing the core primitives.

 These user-defined scheduling operations can encapsulate common optimization patterns and hardware-specific transformations, greatly improving productivity.
 They can be put together in reusable libraries, further enabling modularity and portability.

+More info can be found in the ASPLOS paper and Cursor.md.

-## The AIR Abstraction: Action, Inspection, Reference
+## The AIR Framework: Action, Inspection, Reference

-To enable user-defined scheduling operations, Exo introduces a powerful abstraction called AIR, which stands for Action, Inspection, and Reference.
+We identified that Action, Inspection, and Reference are the key scheduling language design mechanisms that enable user-defined scheduling operations.

 - **Actions** are the scheduling primitives that transform the code (e.g., `split`, `reorder`).
 - **Inspection** queries properties of the code (e.g., loop bounds, memory access patterns).